ilbrando/redux-saga-typescript/README.md

 Unfortunately we can't do it like that.
 We need a bit more TypeScript magic, but we will come to that in a minute.

 I'm still manually specifying the type, so why is this better?
-Well, it is easy to see if have got it right in the first place, because the generic parameter shall match the name of the function I'm calling.
+Well, it is easy to see if have got it right in the first place, because the generic parameter should match the name of the function I'm calling.
 And what will happen if the type returned by `api.getPerson` changes, for instance if the `age` property is renamed?
 Now I will get a build error.

 But I said that it didn't work, so what is missing.

 The problem is that I'm not really interested in the return type of `api.getPerson` because it is an `async` function that return a `Promise`.
 Actually a `Promise<T>` and it is the `T` that I want.

-Fortunately TypeScript has at lot of advanced type related functions, and we can write a little helper to do the trick.
+Fortunately TypeScript has at lot of advanced type related functions, and we can write a little helper to do the trick and extract the generic typeargument from the return type.

 ```typescript
 type R<T> = T extends Promise<infer U> ?
 U : T;